-This section provides a basic knowledge of some of the processes for permitting and licensing a PSH facility.
-The information is from three subject matter experts who gave presentations at the December 4, 2024 PSH Siting Study meeting: Aaron Levine, Senior Legal & Regulatory Analyst with NREL; Fran Sant, Clean Energy SEPA Review Lead, Ecology, and: Rob Whitlam, State Archaeologist with DAHP.
+This section provides basic information about some of the processes for permitting and licensing a PSH facility.
+The information is from three subject matter experts who gave presentations at the December 4, 2024 PSH Siting Study meeting: Aaron Levine, Senior Legal & Regulatory Analyst with NREL; Fran Sant, Clean Energy SEPA Review Lead, Ecology, and; Rob Whitlam, State Archaeologist with DAHP.

-A longer description of state and federal permitting, licensing, and environmental review processes is in Appendix B.
+A longer description of state and federal permitting, licensing, and environmental review processes can be found in Appendix B.

 The permitting and licensing processes for a PSH facility through federal and state agencies can be a lengthy process.
 Although these processes do not directly create impacts such as those that occur during construction or operation, they are just as crucial because the decisions made at this stage and the process structure itself can diminish or multiply future siting issues, or even determine if a facility is licensed at all.
-For example, early and meaningful communication with Tribes, the local community, and others in the vicinity of a proposed facility can help ensure that PSH facilities are sited responsibly.
+For example, early and meaningful communication - with Tribes, the local community, and others in the vicinity as well as with local government and state and federal agencies - about a proposed facility can help ensure that PSH facilities are sited responsibly.